Why is orthodontics important?

 Is it ever too late for a person to get braces?

 Most people think that orthodontic treatment is just for children.
 The truth is, people of all ages, including adolescents and adults receive orthodontic care for healthier teeth and gums, improved chewing from properly aligned teeth and increased confidence from aesthetically pleasing teeth.
-Dr. Cassimatis is able to combine orthodontics and cosmetic dentistry to achieve remarkable results for patients.

 Different types of braces